 After a long search and research, we have identified a candida diet food list that you can eat.
 This list is indeed not complete.
-General recommendations for the selection of foods you can see in other articles from Soall Viet Kitchen.
+General recommendations for the selection of foods you can see in our other articles.

 After you have taken alcohol, cheese, chocolate and a host of other food products out of your diet, what can you eat on the Candida diet?
 The assumption is that the menu is very limiting, prohibiting you from eating the majority of candida diet food.
 The great news is that there are a wide variety of delicious products to eliminate health problems that you can eat including good sources of fats and non-starchy carbs, and proteins.
 There are no boundaries to the way you can use spices, herbs, and flavorings to enhance the taste of your food to eat on candida diet.